 Many say, “Every hour you sleep before midnight is worth 2 hours.”
 There’s some truth to this, but it’s a bit more complex.

 If you don’t go to bed before a certain time (as determined by your circadian rhythm and chronotype), you’ll experience a second wind.

-Back in the days before technology, the only reasons you would stay awake would be either to hunt or protect your tribe.
+Back in the days before technology, the only reason you would stay awake would be to hunt or protect your tribe.
 To do those things effectively, you need adrenaline and noradrenaline.